BSMS requires all UK/EU applicants to sit the BMAT in the year of application in order to be considered for interview.

-We require all applicants to have obtained grade B or above in Maths and English Language or English Literature.
+We require all applicants to have obtained grade B or above or grade 6 or above in Maths and English Language or English Literature.

 Most standard offers for entry to us are conditional on gaining three A grades at A level (to include Biology and Chemistry).
 We do not specify the nature of the third A-level subject and the vast majority of our applicants will choose to study Maths or Physics, however we strongly encourage applications from students who study humanities or the arts as we recognise their value in broadening academic horizons.
 It should be noted that general studies is not acceptable at any level.